giloushaker/nr-builder/README.md

 # Usage:
 Open the executable

-The initial page should show the systems from `{home}/BattleScribe/data`
+The initial page should show the systems from `{home}/BattleScribe/data` (can be changed in Options -> Development -> Change sytems folder

 If the system you want to use isn't in there, click "Add" and browse to a catalogue or gst, it will then import all the catalogues from the same folder